New York marathoners undaunted by deadly truck attack

 "There's been no spike in cancellations that we've seen," said Chris Weiller, a spokesman for race organizer the New York Road Runners.

-New York officials allowed the city's Halloween parade to step off just hours after the attack and vowed that the marathon would go forward, with some enhanced security.
+New York officials allowed the city's Halloween parade to step off just hours after Tuesday's attack and vowed that the marathon would go forward, with some enhanced security.

-Marathoners train for months to prepare their bodies for the 26.2-mile race, and some wait years before winning a spot in the drawing which gives about 30 percent of them access to a field that includes the world's top runners and draws about 2.5 million spectators.
+Marathoners train for months to prepare for the 26.2-mile (42.2 km) race, and some wait years before winning a spot in the drawing that gives about 30 percent of them access to a field that includes the world's top runners and draws about 2.5 million spectators.

 "The determination that got them here is the determination that I think that they have right now going into Sunday," Weiller said.